Edkamb/Edkamb.github.io/_pages/about.md

 My research focuses on the integration of technologies and theories from the Semantic Web with formal methods to specify, analyse and simulate data-heavy computational systems, in particular Digital Twins.
 I am developing and maintaining the [SMOL](https://smolang.org/) language which enables programs to use knowledge graphs for reflection and data access.
 Furthermore, I research novel approaches to modularity in deductive program verification, in particular notions of contracts for distributed and hybrid systems.
-I am developing and maintaining the [Crowbar](https://github.com/Edkamb/crowbar-tool), a deductive verification system for Active Objects.
+I am developing and maintaining [Crowbar](https://github.com/Edkamb/crowbar-tool), a deductive verification system for Active Objects.

 I am contributing to the [ABS](https://abs-models.org) language and am maintaining its variability layer and its hybrid extension [HABS](https://formbar.raillab.de/en/publications-and-tools/hybrid-abs/).